ray2day/ray2day/README.md

 - keep having conversations with professionals in the workfield to help me to choose my path in coding

 **As far learning C# coding / .NET development concerned I am BUSY WITH:**
 - Working!!
-Learning a lot at Bookerz!</BR>
+And learning a lot at Bookerz!</BR>

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**